oconnor663/jacko.io/posts/snooze.md

 In other words, snoozing a future is just as broken as cancelling or pausing a thread.
 In all but the most carefully controlled circumstances, we have to assume that we'll deadlock our whole program if we ever do it.
+Async locks aren't as ubiquitous as the locks in `malloc` or `std::io`, so it's harder to notice this problem today, but it's fundamentally the same problem.

-## What is to be done?
+## Pointing the finger

 ## Deprecated Idioms